For more information, please call 304.399.6819

 Treatment for Parkinson's disease begins with medications that help with symptoms like tremor, rigidity, and slowness.
 These symptoms happen because the disease is destroying brain cells that produce a chemical called dopamine that helps control movements.
 The medication can increase the amount of dopamine in the brain or mimic its effects.
 As time goes on, the symptoms of Parkinson's disease grow worse.
 You need to take a higher dose of your medication, or additional medications that can have disturbing side effects.
 At that point, when medications are becoming less effective, it's time to talk with your doctor about deep brain stimulation therapy.

 Deep brain stimulation offers people with Parkinson’s disease greater freedom to live and work with the potential to improve their motor control, mobility and functional ability.
 It can also improve the lives of caregivers by reducing the burden posed by a loved one’s disorder and resulting disability.
-DBS therapy can reduce several motor symptoms associated with Parkinson’s disease, including:
+DBS therapy can reduce several motor symptoms associated with Parkinson’s disease, including

 In one major study, DBS therapy was shown to increase periods of good mobility (no symptoms or involuntary excessive movements) from 27 percent to 74 percent.
 In another study, patients who chose DBS therapy maintained motor symptom improvements even after five years.
 Compared to medications alone, DBS therapy used in combination with medication has been found to reduce symptoms and some drug side effects.

-DBS may be a treatment option for people who have Parkinson's disease and
+DBS may be a treatment option for people who have Parkinson's disease and those who:

 As soon as medications begin to lose their effectiveness, it may be time to consider DBS.
 The “window of opportunity” closes when symptoms no longer respond to medications.
 In order to obtain maximum benefits from DBS, patients with Parkinson's disease should talk to their doctor about the optimal time for DBS therapy to be the most effective and how long the window of opportunity will be open.